Easy steps to help prevent seasonal flu

 “The more people who have the flu, the greater chance you have of coming in contact with someone who has influenza, which increases your chance of getting influenza yourself,” Landon said.
 “It’s a numbers game.”

 Protect Yourself and Others from the Flu

-UChicago Medicine offers flu shots for existing patients at several locations on the South Side and in the south suburbs.
-Find a convenient location near you.Flu Vaccination Clinics
+UChicago Medicine offers flu shots for adults and children at several downtown, South Side and south suburban locations.
+Find a flu vaccination clinic near you.Flu Vaccination Clinics

 UChicago Medicine experts answer questions about the flu

 UChicago Medicine flu experts Dr. Emily Landon (adult) and Dr. Allison Bartlett (pediatric) answer questions about the flu during a session originally broadcast live on Facebook.